Martin Currie Global Portfolio 04 September 2019

 Disclosure – Non-Independent Marketing Communication

-This is a non-independent marketing communication commissioned by Martin Currie Global Portfolio Trust.
+This is a non-independent marketing communication commissioned by Martin Currie Global Portfolio.
 The report has not been prepared in accordance with legal requirements designed to promote the independence of investment research and is not subject to any prohibition on the dealing ahead of the dissemination of investment research.

 Martin Currie Global Portfolio Trust (MNP) aims to achieve long-term outperformance of the FTSE World Index from a portfolio of 25-40 high-growth companies from around the world.